WinVector/rqdatatable/extras/TimingGroupedMean.md

 -   The time reported for `dplyr` on the `sum()/n()` examples is over a second to process 10,000 rows.
 This is unbelievably slow, and we fail to reproduce it in our run.
 -   The time reported for `dplyr` on the `mean()` examples is about 0.01 seconds.
 This is a plausible time for this task (about 3 times as long as `data.table` would take).
 But it is much faster than is typical for `dplyr`.
 We fail to reproduce it in our run, we see `dplyr` taking closer to 0.07 seconds on this task (or about seven times slower).

-Let's try to reproduce these timings on a 2014 Mac Mini, and also compare to some other packages: [`data.table`](https://CRAN.R-project.org/package=data.table) and [`rqdatatable`](https://CRAN.R-project.org/package=rqdatatable).
+Let's try to reproduce these timings on a 2018 Dell XPS 13 Intel Core i5, 16GB Ram running Ubuntu 18.04, and also compare to some other packages: [`data.table`](https://CRAN.R-project.org/package=data.table) and [`rqdatatable`](https://CRAN.R-project.org/package=rqdatatable).

 In this reproduction attempt we see:

--   The `dplyr` time being around 0.07 seconds.
-This is about 7 times slower than claimed.
+-   The `dplyr` time being around 0.05 seconds.
+This is about 5 times slower than claimed.
--   The `dplyr` `sum()/n()` time is about 0.24 seconds, about 5 times faster than claimed.
+-   The `dplyr` `sum()/n()` time is about 0.2 seconds, about 5 times faster than claimed.
--   The `data.table` time being around 0.0045 seconds.
-This is twice as fast as the `dplyr` claims, and over ten times as fast as the actual observed `dplyr` behavior.
+-   The `data.table` time being around 0.003 seconds.
+This is about three times as fast as the `dplyr` claims, and over ten times as fast as the actual observed `dplyr` behavior.

 All code for this benchmark is available [here](https://github.com/WinVector/rqdatatable/blob/master/extras/TimingGroupedMean.Rmd) and [here](https://github.com/WinVector/rqdatatable/blob/master/extras/TimingGroupedMean.md).